 AI email render-ation sensation, part II

 Email can be tricky.
-The emails you create that look fabulous in your email generation software might not always translate when they are actually delivered.
-Why is that?
-The answer is that there are countless email platforms and countless devices, and between those two factors, the combinations are endless.
+The emails you create may look fabulous in your email generation software, but they might not always translate when they arrive in your recipient’s inbox.
+So, why is that?
+The answer is that there are countless email platforms and devices, and between those two factors, the combinations are endless.

-In the first part of our series we explored coding superior email designs that will render properly, and look good, across all email clients and devices.
-In this part of our series we will explore how we treat images and then conclude with a very important part of email design: testing.
+In the first part of our series, we explored coding superior email designs that will render properly and look good across all email clients and devices.
+In this part of our series, we will explore how we treat images and then conclude with a highly-important part of email design: testing.

 Careful consideration of email image treatment is another important part of making our emails look great here at rasa.io.
-One of the tools we use is an image processing service called Imgix, which helps us format and crop images inside of our newsbriefs.
+One of the tools we use is an image processing service called Imgix, which helps us format and crop images inside our news briefs.

-As we gather news articles for our newsletters, we are storing the images in an Amazon S3 bucket (cloud storage) and then giving Imgix access to that bucket.
-We can then enhance and crop our image by passing query parameters (filters for image processing) to the end of our images hosted URL.
+As we gather news articles for our newsletters, we cloud-store the images in an Amazon S3 bucket.
+We then give Imgix access to that bucket.
+From there, we can enhance and crop our images by passing query parameters, which are filters for image processing, to the end of our image-hosted URL.

 Email rendering series summary